 And now that illustrious roster is about to get one name longer.

-BMW’s commitment to its Individual program has sparked a new era of unparalleled automotive art collaborations, the latest of which will be spearheaded by graffiti legend FUTURA 2000.
-Leonard Hilton McGurr, better known by the alias FUTURA 2000, is a distinguished and influential street artist who rose to fame as a result of his abstract, contemporary take on New York subway art.
+BMW’s commitment to its Individual program has sparked a new era of unparalleled automotive art collaborations, the latest of which will be spearheaded by graffiti legend Futura.
+Leonard Hilton McGurr, once known as all-caps FUTURA and now going by just Futura, is a distinguished and influential street artist who rose to fame as a result of his abstract, contemporary take on New York subway art.

 One of the three hand-painted originals will make its worldwide debut in Los Angeles on February 13–16 at the second Frieze Art Show being held at Paramount Pictures Studios in Hollywood.
 The Frieze Art Fair is the perfect stage for the M2’s debut, with performances, speeches, and an endless supply of contemporary art.
 For those who were not already convinced, the limited-edition M2 debut is sure to cement the future of high-performance vehicles as an art medium.

-If you’re interested in getting behind the wheel of one of FUTURA’s automotive musings, you will have to register.
-The M2 Competition designed by FUTURA special edition models will see a super-limited production run, warranting prospective buyers to register their name online for the opportunity to purchase one in June.
+If you’re interested in getting behind the wheel of one of Futura’s automotive musings, you will have to register.
+The special-edition M2 Competition models designed by Futura will see a super-limited production run, warranting prospective buyers to register their name online for the opportunity to purchase one in June.